christofmuc/KnobKraft-orm/adaptations/Adaptation Programming Guide.md

     return None
 ```

 The supported statuses are `accepted`, `continue`, and `error`. `accepted` completes the current step. `continue` keeps waiting for that same step.
-Either status may include a `messages` entry containing a flat byte list of complete MIDI messages to send as an immediate protocol response.
-An `error` result requires nonempty `code` and `message` strings and stops the upload.
+Only `accepted` and `continue` may include a `messages` entry containing a flat byte list of complete MIDI messages to send as an immediate protocol response.
+An `error` result must not include response messages; it requires nonempty `code` and `message` strings and stops the upload.

 Defining `isPartOfUploadReply()` enables upload acknowledgement handling for the adaptation.
 The Orm sends one converted message at a time and advances only after `accepted`.
 If a converted block also contains messages that do not receive acknowledgements, add this optional predicate: